androbaza/smlm-seg/notes.md

 # August'22
-## Event camera SMLM setup:
-### Hardware
-* Key idea: match the focal planes.
-Then finding the sample will be possible with the EMCCD camera, then beam splitter is changed to mirror mode to perform imaging solely on event sensor.
-* Parts for the optical setup according to 'Methods' section in Cabriel, Specht and Izeddin [paper](https://doi.org/10.1101/2022.07.22.501162):
-  *  RM21 body and a MANNZ micro- and nano-positioner.
-  *  Nikon 100x 1.49NA APO TIRF SR oil immersion.
-  *  638 nm laser (LBX-638-180, 180 mW, Oxxius) and a 488 nm
- laser (LBX-488-100, 100 mW, Oxxius) with a 405 nm laser for pumping (LBX-405-50, 50 mW, Oxxius).
-  * A full multiband filter set (LF405/488/561/635-A-000, Semrock).
-  * EMCCD camera (iXon Ultra 897, Andor)
-  * EVK V2 Gen4.1, Prophesee
-  * focal doublets to adjust the pixel sizes to 107 nm (EMCCD) and 65 nm (event-based sensor) in the object plane.

 ### Software
 * Software is available at the [corresponding github repo](https://github.com/Clement-Cabriel/Evb-SMLM).
 The code is quite well documented and seems readable, at first glance.